kasnder/gdpr4devs/site_src/background.md

 Instead of providing a lengthly legal document, these guidelines represent the *personal view of an app developer*.
 They are by no means exaustive, complete, nor proven in court.
 Please don't sue me.

+Learn more about how the guidelines were designed [here](https://github.com/kasnder/gdpr4devs/).